farhanajaved/farhanajaved/README.md

 I am pursuing PhD in Telecommunication Networks & Blockchain Engineering in 2024 and am venturing into the world of Data Science/ML and AI.

-- 🔭 I’m currently working on expanding my knowledge in machine learning algorithms that can analyze complex data patterns.
+- 🔭 I’m currently working on expanding my knowledge in Blockchain upcoming projects (ZKP, DIDs, and NFTs).
+Also on the side machine learning algorithms that can analyze complex data patterns.
 Also LLM and GAI.
 - 🌱 I’m currently learning advanced statistical methods and Python and R programming for data analysis.
 - 👯 I’m looking to collaborate on Blockchain projects, AI projects or ML projects that require complex data analysis and pattern recognition.
 - 🤔 I’m looking for help with understanding the latest trends in AI and NN.